Threat Hunting with Pyshark: Using Open Source Python Libraries to Automate Threat Hunting

 print(f"Just captured a packet: {packet}")

-In this snippet, LiveCapture sets up the listening interface.
-The sniff_continuously() method then iterates through packets as they arrive.
-You can specify packet_count to limit how many packets are processed, or omit it to sniff indefinitely (until you stop the script).
-This is also where you’d pass your bpf_filter or display_filter arguments to LiveCapture.
+In this example, LiveCapture sets up the listener.
+The sniff_continuously() method iterates through packets as they cross the wire.
+You can omit packet_count to sniff indefinitely until you manually stop the script.

 import pyshark